-Prior to application of a spit guard, a deputy should warn the individual and provide a reasonable time for the person to comply with the deputy's commands, unless doing so creates an immediate threat to involved persons or deputies.
+Prior to application of a spit guard, a deputy shall warn the individual and provide a reasonable time for the person to comply with the deputy's commands.
 If applied, the deputy shall remove the spit guard as soon as the threat of spitting or biting has ended, or the deputy observes that the spit guard is no longer necessary.

 Deputies utilizing spit guards should ensure that the spit guard is fastened properly according to the manufacturer's instructions to allow for adequate ventilation and that the restrained person can breathe normally.
-After application of a spit guard and when safe to do so, deputies shall move the individual into a seated or side lying recovery position.
+After application of a spit guard and when safe to do so, deputies shall move the individual into a seated or side recovery position.
 Deputies shall provide assistance during the movement of a restrained person due to the potential for impairing or distorting that person's vision.
 For individuals in mental health crisis, application of a spit guard may provoke an elevated level of distress.
-Deputies should provide verbal reassurance and continually assess the situation to remove the spit guard as soon as appropriate.
+Deputies should provide verbal reassurance and dynamically assess the situation to remove the spit guard as soon as appropriate.
 Deputies should avoid commingling those wearing spit guards with others and detainees.